 In this UK remake of gripping Danish series Valkyrien Mark Strong plays Daniel Milton, a talented and successful surgeon.
 After a personal tragedy shatters his comfortable life, Daniel partners up with the young and lonely Lee (Daniel Mays) to start a literal underground clinic in London’s vast labyrinthine network of subterranean tunnels.
 There, Daniel treats those who can’t or won’t seek more legitimate healthcare: criminals, illegal immigrants, and the just plain odd.
 Game of Thrones’ Carice Van Houten plays Anna, a guilt-ridden medical researcher who joins the illegal clinic.
 In the vein of Mary Kills People and Trust Me, Temple centres on the good doctor doing his best to juggle his team of misfits and their increasingly unpredictable clientele.

-Season 1 of Temple lands at SBS On Demand on Thursday 5 December.
+Season 1 of Temple is available at SBS On Demand on Thursday 5 December.

 Darkness: Those Who Kill